GoodSync Connect Manual

 GstpFileServer = Yes

-Run GSTP file server.
-Usually must be Yes.
+Run GSTP File Server.
+Usually, it must be Yes.

 DirectOnly = No